canonical/ops-scenario/README.md

 state = scenario.State(
     secrets={
         scenario.Secret(
-            {0: {'key': 'public'}},
-            id='foo',
-        ),
-    },
+            current={'key': 'public'},
+            latest={'key': 'public', 'cert': 'private'},
         )
+    ]
+)
 ```

-The only mandatory arguments to Secret are its secret ID (which should be unique) and its 'contents': that is, a mapping
+The only mandatory arguments to Secret is the `latest` contents: that is, a `str:str` mapping
-from revision numbers (integers) to a `str:str` dict representing the payload of the revision.
+representing the payload of the revision.
+If the unit that's handling the event
+is tracking a different revision of the content, then `current` should also be
+provided - if it's not, then Scenario assumes that `current` is the `latest`.
+If there are other revisions of the content, simply don't include them: the
+unit has no way of knowing about these.

 There are three cases:
 - the secret is owned by this app but not this unit, in which case this charm can only manage it if we are the leader
 - the secret is owned by this unit, in which case this charm can always manage it (leader or not)
-- (default) the secret is not owned by this app nor unit, which means we can't manage it but only view it
+- (default) the secret is not owned by this app nor unit, which means we can't manage it but only view it (this includes user secrets)

-Thus by default, the secret is not owned by **this charm**, but, implicitly, by some unknown 'other charm', and that other charm has granted us view rights.
+Thus by default, the secret is not owned by **this charm**, but, implicitly, by some unknown 'other charm' (or a user), and that other has granted us view rights.

 The presence of the secret in `State.secrets` entails that we have access to it, either as owners or as grantees.
 Therefore, if we're not owners, we must be grantees.
 Absence of a Secret from the known secrets list means we are not entitled to obtaining it in any way.
 The charm, indeed, shouldn't even know it exists.